-Furthermore, Esmeraude of Ceinn-beithe declares that she alone will name the winner of her heart.
+Esmeraude of Ceinn-beithe knows that she alone can name the winner of her heart.
 To the knights gallant who ride from afar to do her bidding, she issues a challenge: a riddle that is both quest and test.
 And then she flees, daring her suitor to follow.
 Thus begins the Bride Quest of Bayard of Villonne, to compete for the hand of a woman he has never seen…

 Newly returned from the Crusades, Bayard has warned his family of a pending attack upon their estate.
 When they pay no heed to his message, he swears to protect the family holding himself…even if its price is a marriage of convenience.
 It seems a simple matter to win the hand of a rural maid in a barbarian contest — until the chase begins.
 Esmeraude’s challenge makes her far more intriguing than Bayard had dared to hope.